qwirecloud/react-q-and-a/README.md

 ## Context

-Imagine you are working on a technical leadership position, or at least a very senior position, as a frontend developer on a company that, among other things, provides a task management system called Tachometer.
-You are not an integral member of the team that supports Tachometer but, Joana, the technical leader of the Tachometer team is going on vacation and asked you to help with the junior developer she have been mentoring.
+Imagine you are working in a technical leadership position as a frontend developer for a company that provides a task management system called Tachometer.
+You are not an integral member of the team that supports Tachometer, but Joana, the technical leader of the Tachometer team, has asked for your help.
+She is on vacation and wanted you to look out for the junior developer she has been mentoring while she's away.

-One day, you get to your desk and you get the following message from this junior developer:
+One day, you get to your desk and receive get the following message from this junior developer:

 > Hey mate, [I have been working on this PR](https://github.com/brunokrebs/react-q-and-a/pull/1) for the last couple of weeks and now I think it is ready to ship.
 As Joana is still on vacation for a few days, I would like to know if you could review it for me so we can ship as soon as possible.
 There are a few features I'm shipping there.
 I tried to describe them on the PR description.
 Please, let me know your thoughts.
 Thanks!